Mohinder Suresh

-Mohinder Suresh is a fictional character on the NBC drama Heroes, portrayed by Sendhil Ramamurthy.
-He is from Chennai, Tamil Nadu, India and is a genetics professor at the University of Madras holding a PhD in parapsychology.
-Mohinder is attempting to find the truth behind the sudden death of his father, Chandra Suresh (portrayed by Erick Avari), and to continue his father's research of finding 'superhuman' beings on Earth.
-In character, Suresh also provides many episodes with opening and/or closing dialogue, generally philosophical musings regarding the events that take place during the episode.
+Mohinder Suresh is a fictional character on the NBC drama Heroes who is portrayed by actor Sendhil Ramamurthy.
+He is from Chennai, Tamil Nadu, India and is a genetics professor at the University of Madras.
+Mohinder is attempting to find the truth behind the sudden death of his father, Chandra Suresh (portrayed by Erick Avari), and to continue his father's research of finding "superhuman" beings on Earth.
+In character, Suresh also provides many episodes with opening or closing dialogue, general philosophical musings in relation to the events that occur during the episode.

-Some fans think he was named for Mohinder Amarnath Bhardwaj, a former Indian cricketer, current cricket analyst and actor.

-The role of Mohinder was originally written to be a 55-year-old geneticist looking for super-powered humans.
-However, Sendhil Ramamurthy's audition was so convincing that the main character part was rewritten to be a younger geneticist following in his father's footsteps.
-The concept of the older geneticist was spun off into the minor, yet central, character of Chandra Suresh.
+The role of Mohinder was written to be a 55-year-old geneticist looking for super-powered humans.
+However, Sendhil Ramamurthy's audition was so convincing that the main character part was rewritten for a younger geneticist following in his father's footsteps.
+The concept of the older geneticist was spun off into the minor character of Chandra Suresh.